engagingnewsproject/enp-platform/wp-content/plugins/better-wp-security/readme.txt

 == Description ==

 = #1 WORDPRESS SECURITY PLUGIN =

+= Better WP Security now by iThemes =

+Get ready for Better WP Security to get even better!
+It's now being maintained and developed full-time by Chris Wiegman for <a href="http://ithemes.com">iThemes</a>.
+Not only will this take Better WP Security to the next level but it will bring a new level of security to the best ecommerce solution on the market, <a href="http://ithemes.com/exchange/">iThemes Exchange</a> as well as all of iThemes excellent <a href="http://ithemes.com/find/plugins/">plugins</a> and <a href="http://ithemes.com/find/themes/">themes</a>.

 Better WP Security takes the best WordPress security features and techniques and combines them in a single plugin thereby ensuring that as many security holes as possible are patched without having to worry about conflicting features or the possibility of missing anything on your site.